 The Urban Big Data Knowledge Lab aims to promote knowledge about and development of urban big data policies.
-To this purpose, it yearly awards a prize for the best thesis on the subject.
-The winner receives €2.000, a certificate, and a published interview about his or her thesis.Conditions
+To this purpose, it yearly awards a prize for the best thesis on the subject by Master students from Erasmus University Rotterdam and Bachelor Students from Rotterdam University of Applied Sciences.
+The winner receives €2.000, a certificate, and a published interview about his or her thesis.The three shortlisted candidates

 For the 2017 award three candidates presented and defended their thesis during our Thesis Market

 , on 23 November 2017.
 The three candidates and their thesis titles were: